googleapis/google-cloud-python/docs/bigquery-usage.rst

    >>> dataset.patch(description='Description goes here',
    ...               default_table_expiration_ms=one_day_ms)  # API request

-Replace the ACL for a project, and update all writeable fields:
+Replace the ACL for a dataset, and update all writeable fields:

 .. doctest::